zetkin/translators-interface/README.md

 [React Next Frontend](./frontend)

-## Running locally for development
+## Running locally for development using docker-compose

-There are 2 ways to run in development:

-1. Follow the instructions in each directory, and start the local dev environments for each service that way.
-2. Use docker-compose to run everything in docker containers.

-### Using docker-compose

 Requires:

 -   Docker
 -   docker-compose

 To start the dev environment with docker for the first time:

+1. Copy `.env.development-sample` to `.env` and enter API access tokens as needed.

+2. Run the following code in the terminal.

 ```sh
 # Build and start